 World’s Oldest Chinatown @ Binondo

-The Spaniards set up Binondo as a settlement near Intramuros but across the Pasig River for Catholic Chineses, so that colonial rulers could keep a close eye on their migrant subjects.
+The Spaniards set up Binondo as a settlement near Intramuros but across the Pasig River for Catholic Chineses, so that colonial ruler could keep a close eye on their migrant subjects.
 It was already a hub of Chinese commerce even before the Spanish colonial period.

-Eng Bee Tin, one of the oldest establishment, was founded in 1912 on Ongpin Street in Binondo, by Chua Chiu Hong, a migrant from mainland China.
+Eng Bee Tin, one of the oldest establishments, was founded in 1912 on Ongpin Street in Binondo, by Chua Chiu Hong, a migrant from mainland China.
 Eng Bee Tin’s most popular product is the hopia ube (hopia translated to mean ‘good pastry’, with 22 variants.
 It’s an inexpensive Filipino pastry traditionally filled with either munggo (dark beans) or kundol (white gourd cooked in lard to pass as pork).

 Established for more than 75 years, Chuan Kee is among the oldest Chinese Fast Food here, serving the best of Hokkien cuisine has to offer.

 Typical street scene along Ongpin Road.
-Feels like a scene from Hong Kong, minus the bells of trams and the constant ticking of pedestrians crossings.
+Feels like a scene from Hong Kong, minus the bells of trams and the constant ticking of pedestrians’ crossings.

 Everyday Filipino Food and Desserts

 Just as the diverse nature of Filipino culture defies simple categorisation, the same can be said of its cuisine.
-The cooking style and the food associated with it have evolved over many centuries from their Austronesian origins, intertwined with Malaysian and Indonesian cuisines, to an infusion of Indian, Chinese, Spanish and American influences and adapted to local palate and ingredients.
+The cooking style and the food associated with it have evolved over many centuries from their Austronesian origins, intertwined with Malaysian and Indonesian cuisines, to an infusion of Indian, Chinese, Spanish, and American influences and adapted to local palate and ingredients.

-The Halo-Halo (Tagalog for “mixed”) occupies special position in the Filipinos sweet-tooth psyche.
-You just can’t leave Manila without tasting this iconic dessert which is made of crushed ice, evaporated milk and various ingredients like ube, sweetened beans, sago, pinipig rice, fruit slices, flan and topped with a scoop of ice cream.
+The Halo-Halo (Tagalog for “mixed”) occupies a special position in the Filipinos sweet-tooth psyche.
+You just can’t leave Manila without tasting this iconic dessert which is made of crushed ice, evaporated milk, and various ingredients like ube, sweetened beans, sago, pinipig rice, fruit slices, flan and topped with a scoop of ice cream.
 One popular location to find this cool treat is at Chowking outlets.

 Sinigang is another popular Filipino stew.
 It is a meat-based, sour and savoury dish using tamarind or kalamansi as the flavouring base.
-Frequently served as a stew or soup accompanied with lots of vegetables like okra, water spinach, radish, onions and aubergine (eggplants).
+Frequently served as a stew or soup accompanied with lots of vegetables like okra, water spinach, radish, onions, and aubergine (eggplants).
 Pork (sinigang baboy) is the most common meat for Sinigang but chicken (manok), beef (baka) and fish (bangus) can also be used too.

 The Tocino Pork became one of our favourites quickly.
 It’s a dish of pork cured in sugar, pepper, garlic and got its signature hue from red food colouring or annatto.
 Do check out this delicious sweetish meat dish, best when paired with vinegar and pickles.

 Local snacks that will tickle your cravings for desserts.
 From top center (clockwise) – Ensaymada – Soft sweet bread with cheese shavings.
 Pichi-pichi – steamed glutinous cake made with grated cassava and coconut juice.
 Kutsinta – sweet glutinous rice cake.
-Puto – steamed soft rice cake and Ube Halaya- dessert made with purple yam.
+Puto – steamed soft rice cake and Ube Halaya- a dessert made with purple yam.